andreffs18/santosbot/README.md

 If you configured the `SLACK_API_TOKEN` then you should also be able to use the bot on your Slack team account.

+## Deployment

+This project is hosted on heroku, **on just one dyno!**.
+Yup, 3 apps, different languages, one dyno.
+You can check it on [https://santosbot.herokuapp.com](https://santosbot.herokuapp.com).

+The structure is pretty simple:
+- There is an nginx app, working as reverse proxy, that redirects all requests to the frontend app;
+- All "/api" request are proxied to the backend server;
+- The actual bot is just running on a different process, and connects to my slack account using slack RTM library (yup, I have this live, working, just for the sake of it)
+- Every process was started by honcho (foreman port to python) to bypass the number of dynos restriction on heroku.

+There is actually a [blogpost](#) explaining how I achieved that, so you might just check that out 😄.

+> If your curious commit [462b27a](https://github.com/andreffs18/santosbot/commit/462b27a) added all necessary files to make the app public, via heroku.